Wolf seeks $145M fund shift to help businesses with pandemic | Times Leader

 At one point, Republicans proposed using $250 million in federal coronavirus relief aid to help bars and restaurants, while Democrats proposed $100 million from the aid.
 Ultimately, Wolf and Republican lawmakers agreed to use the federal aid to balance the budget in November.

+In the first shutdown during the spring spike in cases, bars and restaurants were provided federal paycheck protection loans to help them through the difficulty.
+Now, they have nothing, Bova said.
+While there are more paycheck protection loans in legislation passed by Congress on Monday night, the industry needs more aid, she said.

+In Pennsylvania, the leisure and hospitality sector, which includes bars and restaurants, has been the hardest-hit industry, judging by job losses in state data.
+Through November, its payrolls still remained 25% lower than they were before the pandemic in February.

-Earlier this month, Democratic state lawmakers proposed borrowing money to underwrite a $4 billion pandemic relief package, with $800 million set aside for business assistance.
-Lawmakers begin their 2021-22 session in early January.
+Democratic state lawmakers this month proposed borrowing money to underwrite a $4 billion pandemic relief package, with $800 million set aside for business assistance.